xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD03_DEMO.md

     ```base
     dotnet restore
     ```
-4. Open the project in **VSCode**, and then run the following command:
+4. To Open the project in **VSCode**, and then run the following command:
     ```bash
     code .
     ```